dtudk/pythonsupport-page/docs/ides/index.rst

 API's currently being used.

 .. note::

-   There is no correct or wrong choice.
-Take a look at them all, or talk to your fellow students and hear their experiences.
+   It is recommended that you use :ref:`VS Code <ide-vscode>` when beginning your studies at DTU.
+   This will be the default IDE for all Polytechnical Foundation courses.

+   If you later wish to play around with other IDE's, feel free to do so.
+   They are all similar, and different at the same time.

-   Sometimes course teachers may recommend a specific IDE.
+   Please note if course teachers recommends a specific IDE.

 They are all good, and generally users prefer one over the others, and primarily stick with it.